Can guppies make good tankmates for betta fish?

 You might notice that your fish’s tail appears to have been torn.
 However, unless you’ve witnessed your fish nipping each other, it’s most likely that your fish has fin rot.

-The primary source of fin rot is the conditions in the fish’s living environment.
+The primary source of fin rot is the fish’s living environment conditions.
 Overgrowth of bacteria is more common in habitats where the water quality is very poor.
 Overfeeding your fish can contribute to poor water quality.

 Although you can buy medication that will treat fin rot, the best way to prevent the disease from affecting your fish is to keep the tank clean, maintain the water quality, and ensure that there’s plenty of space for each fish.